scverse/anndata/docs/accessors.rst

     The central :attr:`A` object allows you to create :class:`AdRef` objects that reference arrays
-    along one or two axes of an :class:`anndata.AnnData` object:
+    along one or two dimensions of an :class:`anndata.AnnData` object:

     >>> from anndata.acc import A
     >>> A[:, "gene-3"]  # reference to `adata[:, 3].X` as 1D vector